-In order to achieve the overarching vision for the Claremont Town Centre Precinct, the PSP identifies eight distinctive areas based on their diverse building typologies; density; building edge activity levels; and the public realm functionality that characterises areas within the Town Centre.
+In order to achieve the overarching vision for the Claremont Town Centre Precinct, the PSP identifies eight distinctive precincts as outlined on Plan 2 based on their diverse building typologies; density; building edge activity levels; and the public realm functionality that characterises areas within the Town Centre.

-This character area-led approach will influence appropriate place-led built form provisions including the street level design; land use preferences at street level and above; street level activation, built form setbacks; and treatment.
+This character precinct-led approach will influence appropriate place-led built form provisions including the street level design; land use preferences at street level and above; street level activation, built form setbacks; and treatment.

-5.4.1 The Typology Character Areas
+4.1 The Typology Character Precincts

-The Activity Centre has been divided into the following character areas to enable appropriate development provisions, character statements and key attributes/objectives that will inform built form provisions.
-The following character statements and the key attributes detailed at Part 2 Section 4.3 shall be referred to for all development proposals.
+The Activity Centre has been divided into the following character precincts to enable appropriate development provisions, character statements and key attributes.
+All development proposals shall be considered having due regard to the character precinct statement and key attributes of the relevant character precinct.

-5.4.1.1 Area 1 - Shenton
+4.1.1 Precinct 1 - Shenton

-The Shenton Character Area provides the northern setting for the PSP area and a transitional function to the existing low density residential development north of Shenton Road.
-The Shenton Character Area will retain its existing heritage characteristics and blend new development in a manner that protects and celebrates its heritage elements.
+The Shenton Character Precinct is to provide the northern setting for the PSP area and deliver a transitional function to the existing low density residential development north of Shenton Road.
+The Shenton Character Precinct will ensure retention of its existing heritage characteristics, whilst blending new development in a manner that protects and celebrates its heritage elements.

-This Character Area benefits from proximity to the Claremont Train Station, Claremont Oval and Lake Claremont, where future development will leverage from this amenity and achieve a townhouse built form character that increases dwelling diversity within the PSP in a form that is harmonious to the existing character.
+This Character Precinct benefits from proximity to the Claremont Train Station, Claremont Oval and Lake Claremont, where future development will leverage from this amenity and achieve a townhouse built form character that increases dwelling diversity within the PSP in a form that is harmonious to the existing character.